korede-ishola/Customer-Retention-Prediction-System/README.md

 The training set was used to train the model, the validation set was used for model comparison, threshold selection, and hyperparameter tuning, while the test set was kept for final evaluation.

 During the final training, the dataset was split into training and test sets.
-The training set used to train the model, while the test set was used to evaluate it.
+The training set was used to train the model, while the test set was used to evaluate it.

 ## 3. Data Preprocessing